pmutua/Go-Systems-Programming-Book-practice-code/README.md

 # Go REST API

-This repository is a skeleton for building production ready Golang REST API, with Swagger documentation.
+This repository is a health insurance Golang REST API, with Swagger documentation.

 We will use gorilla/mux and go-swagger packages.